Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 - Texas A&M is 4-1 against the spread and 4-1 overall this season when the team puts up more than 21.7 points.

-- This year, the Aggies have 11 turnovers, five fewer than the Gamecocks have takeaways (16).
+- The Aggies have 11 giveaways this season, while the Gamecocks have 16 takeaways .

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.